catenax-ng/catenax-ng.github.io/blog/2023-02-17-OfficeHours.md

 - We are working on a new process to introduce new and updating existing release guidelines
   - We'll have a dedicated 'draft' section
-  - Should encourage discussions in the tractus-x community (if topic is discussable and not defined by law, etx.)
+  - Should encourage discussions in the tractus-x community (if topic is discussable and not defined by law, etc.)
   - New drafts will be announced via usual channels (Office Hours, dev mailing list, ...)
 - __Clarification__: For Release 3, there are no plans to create an overall umbrella chart.
 So no action required from your side, as long as you fulfilled the regular release guidelines